Chuck Thomas Sportfishing

 The Kenai River is known for its world-record salmon runs.
 Kings average 30 to 40 pounds, with numerous 60 to 70-pound kings landed each year.
 The Kenai has two king salmon runs.
 The first run lasts until the end of June, and the second usually ends around July 31st.

-Customize your package: Each package has at least one day of halibut fishing.
-Book a day trip to Cook Inlet for halibut fishing.
-Fish for Pacific halibut averaging 18- to 22-pounds (chicken-sized halibut are the best eating),
+Customize your package: Each package includes at least one day of halibut fishing.
+You can book a day trip to Cook Inlet for halibut fishing.
+You'll have the opportunity to fish for Pacific halibut, with average weights ranging from 18 to 22 pounds.
+The best eating halibut are chicken-sized, and you may also catch barndoor-sized halibut weighing up to 400 pounds.

-Season: The 2023 season runs from May through September.
+Season: The fishing season runs from May through September.

 Guided Hours: Trips are from six to eight hours.